-Physically slowing down is far more likely to be the cause.
+Physically slowing down is usually the cause.
 As most people age, they tend to have more aches and pains, are more easily injured, and tend not to push themselves physically as hard.
 This boils down to doing less exercise.
 Our society expects us to slow down as the years go by - older people tend to spend less time doing any kind of exercise.
 For most old people, inactivity is the way of life.

 If you are going to exercise for the rest of your life, it has to be enjoyable and invigorating.
 Find an activity, sport, task or exercise that makes you happy, that is engaging and fun.
 If you do it on your own, that is OK.
 If it is with people, enjoy their company, and do not compete.